judahrand/pgjdbc/docs/documentation/head/ssl-client.md

 ${user.home}/.postgresql/ in *nix systems and %appdata%/postgresql/ on windows

 Finer control of the SSL connection can be achieved using the `sslmode` connection parameter.
-This parameter is the same as the libpq `sslmode` parameter and the currently ssl implements the following
+This parameter is the same as the libpq `sslmode` parameter and the currently SSL implements the following

 |sslmode| Eavesdropping Protection| MITM Protection | |